0hscar/palletSorter/README.md

 ## Run

-In windows, run the .exe file
+In windows, run the .exe file. <br/>
 in linux: ```./<filename>.exe```

 ## Changelog